 CPU: AMD Ryzen 3 2200G 3.5Ghz | GPU: AMD Radeon RX 550 4GB | RAM: 8GB | Storage: 1TB HDD

-Surprisingly, even HP’s extremely budget oriented Pavilion systems can be considered some of the best cheap gaming PCs, and this model is a great example.
+Surprisingly, even HP’s extremely budget oriented Pavilion systems can be considered great options, and this model is a good example.
 It won’t run AAA titles at 4K, that’s for sure.
 But if you want to do some light 1080p gaming and you’re on a tight budget, do read on.

 To begin with, you have AMD’s Ryzen 3 2200GB CPU, a quad-core processor that runs at 3.5GHz.
 It’s a great budget option, especially when complemented by AMD’s own Radeon RX 550 graphics card in a 4GB variant.
 Next, you have 8GB of DDR4 RAM at 2666Mhz, as well as a fairly large 1TB hard drive.
 Unfortunately, there’s no SSD here, but at this price, we don’t feel like we could complain.

 All things considered, the HP Pavilion is a great way to get your feet wet in the gaming PC world, without spending too much money.
 With the ability to put an SSD and up to 32GB of RAM, you could also upgrade it quite a bit down the line.

 - 2nd generation AMD Ryzen CPU

 - USB Type C port at the front

 - Included wired keyboard and optical mouse